rohitroxx001/StoreCurrent.com-PHP/README.md

 # Phase 1 - Started as a Startup in 2016.
 (Http://storecurrent.com)

-Currently the Url is Down; :(
+Currently the Url is Down :(

--> Shopping affiliation Website developed using the technologies of PHP, Java, Sql, HTML/Css;
+-> Shopping affiliation Website developed using PHP, Java, Sql, HTML/Css;

 -> Reched upto 1000 Different Users and having affiliation from Amazon, Flipkart, Paytm , Snapdeal.

 -> Database and all files are uploaded;

 # Phase 2 - Working on it as a Final Year Project (Coming Soon) :)

 -> Data will be fetched from different shopping websites like amazon ,flipkart,snapdeal etc;